 Trial on the Disputed Issues

 If you are unable to reach an agreement through negotiation, the judge will set a trial date to hear evidence on the disputed issues.
 Before the trial, you will need to attend a mandatory conference and exchange required paperwork.
 At the conclusion of the trial, the judge may make long-term orders on several issues, including the following:

 Breakups of any kind are usually stressful and emotionally challenging.
 A divorce, which is the legal termination of a marriage, can be lengthy, legally complex, and downright overwhelming.
-An attorney can help explain your rights and suggest the best legal course for your situation.
-Get started today with a free case review by a family law attorney in Long Island.
+If you're thinking about getting a divorce, or have already started the process, it's a good idea to speak with a skilled divorce lawyer near you who can help explain your rights and suggest the best legal course for your situation.

 Contact a qualified attorney.